DanCasterIt/dsPIC_FFT-iFFT_library_algorithm_debug/README.md

 1) The processing algorithm of the input signal has been modified to make it more understandable (process_1khz_square_wave() function)
 2) The output is directly printed through the serial port
-3) the iFFT function has been added
+3) The iFFT function has been added
+4) Hanning function has been added

 This project runs and compiles properly with modern versions of MPLAB X and XC16 compilers.